moodle/devdocs/community/policies/codingstyle/index.md

     $a, $b, $c, 56.44, $d, 500];
 ```

+:::note
-Note that the example above also can be written as follows:<br/>
+The example above also can be written as follows:<br/>
 (with special attention to the last line having a trailing comma to extend the list of items later with a cleaner diff)

 ```php